 Why?
 Because directly mailed catalogs:

-- Are high quality and visually appealing
+- Our high-quality and visually appealing

 - Customers trust them more than online promotions